How Do You Masturbate?

 If you need some help knowing where those places are on your anatomy, have a look at this: Innies & Outies: The Vagina, Clitoris, Uterus and More

-Some of the many places on the body women will self-stimulate, including, but not limited to, their genitals, when we masturbate are the: breasts, clitoris, anus, neck, vaginal opening, labia (outer and/or inner), perineum, vagina, hands, mouth, thighs, buttocks, feet, back, ears and just about anywhere else you can think of.
+Some of the many places on the body people with vulvas will self-stimulate, including, but not limited to, their genitals, when we masturbate are the: breasts, clitoris, anus, neck, vaginal opening, labia (outer and/or inner), perineum, vagina, hands, mouth, thighs, buttocks, feet, back, ears and just about anywhere else you can think of.

-Women will masturbate in all kinds of positions: lying down, sitting up, standing up or squatting.
-Women will also do any variety of things while masturbating: some might watch movies, videos or television, some listen to music or read a book, some talk to a partner on the phone, some look in a mirror, some even eat while doing it.
+People with vulvas will masturbate in all kinds of positions: lying down, sitting up, standing up or squatting.
+They will also do any variety of things while masturbating: some might watch movies, videos or television, some listen to music or read a book, some talk to a partner on the phone, some look in a mirror, some even eat while doing it.
 As many men do, many women will sexually fantasize during masturbation.

 And just so you know, most women, statistically, do masturbate, whether they're 15 or 55, single or married or otherwise partnered.
 Sex researchers even have fetal imaging which has shown fetuses masturbating in utero, so it's safe to say that many of us probably started masturbating before we were even born.

 You can perhaps see, given those lists and my additional comments, how tough it is to tell someone "how" to masturbate.